Travel guide

 Step 1 — Purchase your plan on PuraSim

 Go to purasim.com and choose the plan that best suits your trip (duration and amount of GB).
-Payment is made by credit or debit card, in euros or the equivalent in pesos — no foreign account is needed.
+Payment is made by credit or debit card, in euros or the equivalent in pesos — no foreign account needed.

 A few minutes after purchase, you will receive an email with a QR code.
-This QR is your eSIM.
+This QR code is your eSIM.
 Keep it safe — you'll need it to install.
 If you prefer, you can also install it directly from the PuraSim app.

 Step 3 — Install the eSIM on your phone